Cameron Sinclair

 Cameron Sinclair (born 16 November 1973) is a designer, writer and one of the pioneers in socially responsive architecture.
-He is founder of the Worldchanging Institute, a research institute focused on innovative solutions to social and humanitarian crises and GM of Football for Life, a US/UK based organization that designs and builds sports facilities in areas of conflict and crisis.
-In 2025, the launched Guns to Goals, focused on smelting down decommissioned weapons into football goals.
+He set up the Worldchanging Institute, a research institute focussing on innovative solutions to social and humanitarian crises and GM of Football for Life, a US/UK based organisation that designs and builds sports facilities in areas of conflict and crisis.
+In 2025, the launched Guns to Goals, focussed on smelting down decommissioned weapons into football goals.
 He is a third generation gin maker and is co-founder of Half Kingdom Gin based in Jerome, Arizona.

-In 1999 he co-founded Architecture for Humanity with Kate Stohr, a charitable organization that developed architectural solutions to humanitarian crises and brought professional design and construction services to communities in need.
-In May 2013 he stepped down from its board and in October 2013 resigned as its "chief eternal optimist"(CEO) and executive director.
-Sinclair worked as director of the Jolie-Pitt Foundation from November 2013 to December 2015 including overseeing construction of a children's hospital in Ethiopia.
+In 1999 he co-founded, with Kate Stohr, Architecture for Humanity, a charitable organisation that developed architectural solutions to humanitarian crises and brought professional design and construction services to communities in need.
+He left the company in 2013.

-He was head of social innovation and helped to develop the humanitarian programs at Airbnb.
-Projects included emergency short term housing for those displaced by man-made and natural disasters; livelihoods for vulnerable communities; Community-led adventure travel and rural revitalization.
+He was head of social innovation and helped to develop humanitarian programmes at Airbnb.
+Projects included emergency short term housing for those displaced by man-made and natural disasters; livelihoods for vulnerable communities; Community-led adventure travel and rural revitalisation.

-In 2012 he founded Small Works, a for purpose design company which focuses on reconstruction and social impact projects.
-The organization is best known for its award-winning a dozen self built re-deployable structures, many of which were built as schools in Jordan by Syrian refugees and Jordanian engineers.
-Currently over 15,000 children have been educated in these facilities.
+In 2012 he set up Small Works, a for purpose design company which focusses on reconstruction and social impact projects.
+The organisation has designed self-built re-deployable structures, many of which were built as schools in Jordan by Syrian refugees and Jordanian engineers.
+Over 15,000 children have been educated in these facilities.
 Sinclair partnered with MADE Collective to propose the world's first co-nation called Otra Nation and BorderBNB, a home-share platform for families separated by political conflict and natural disasters.

 Education and personal life

-Sinclair was born and raised in South East London, England, and educated at Kingswood School, Bath.
+Sinclair was born and grew up in South East London, England, and educated at Kingswood School, Bath.
 In the mid-1990s he trained as an architect at the University of Westminster and The Bartlett School of Architecture, University College London.

-Having developed an interest in social, cultural and humanitarian design, his postgraduate thesis focused on providing shelter to New York's homeless through sustainable, transitional housing.
-This thesis served as the basis for starting Architecture for Humanity.
+Having developed an interest in social, cultural and humanitarian design, his postgraduate thesis focussed on providing shelter to New York's homeless through sustainable, transitional housing.
+This thesis was the basis for starting Architecture for Humanity.
 Architecture for Humanity was co-founded by Sinclair in 1999 and grew to include 90,000 design professionals, 5 regional offices around the globe and 70 independent city-based chapters.
-During his tenure over 2.8M people who now live, work, learn, gather and heal in spaces built by the organization.
 In 2008, the University of Westminster awarded Sinclair an honorary doctorate for his services to the profession.